metapolator/metapolator/specimen,-and-glyph-interaction.md

 * **width**: this is b–c above; this is a scalar (default: 1.0) that multiplies the actual x-coordinates of the points in the glyph; **convention**: the front-most (in reading direction) point of the glyph has x-coordinate = zero;<br/>
 _this allows users to express at glyph, or any level above (e.g. script, master or project level), ‘width × 1.1’ and the skeleton of all glyphs concerned is extended by 10%_
-* **spacing**: this is directly a–b above (and indirectly c–d—see below); expressed in units, this is in general the spacing of the glyph, by default calculated for each glyph individually out of the imported ufo;<br/>
+* **spacing**: this is a–b + c–d above; expressed in units, this is the total space surrounding this glyph, by default calculated for each glyph individually out of the imported ufo; any change to this value is split 50/50% for the front and back sidebearing;<br/>
 _this allows users to express at glyph, or any level above (e.g. script, master or project level), ‘spacing + -12 units’, and the spacing of all glyphs concerned, front and back sidebearings, is reduced_
-  * **note**: this number can be negative; this means directly that the front sidebearing is negative (at the back? see below).
-* **back/front** this is a scalar that sets the ratio between c–d and a–b above, e.g. spacing = 74 units and back/front* = 0.94m then back sidebearing is 70 units; by default calculated for each glyph individually out of the imported ufo.
+* **sidebearings** this is a value pair, a–b and c–d (e.g. “40|30”), expressed in units; any change of either number updates the spacing parameter too; all operators (=, +, ×, >=, <=) can be applied, with scalar and pair values; by default calculated for each glyph individually out of the imported ufo.

-  * **note**: this number can be negative; this means that the back sidebearing is opposite in sign to the front one; example: spacing = -55 units and back/front = -2, then the front sidebearing is -55 and the back sidebearing is 110.
+**note** that spacing and either of the sidebearings pair can be negative.

 #### preserving kerning
 It all starts with **spacing**.
 The two sidebearings of a glyph each consist of two parts: (half) the general spacing of the font, plus—or usually, minus—a shape compensation—a generalised one, e.g. for Latin, in relation to ‘o’ & ‘n‘, or ‘O’ & ‘N’.
 So far, so good, for the **spacing** of both sides of a glyph.